Kelsey026/Education-Inequality/README.md

 ## Key Findings
 - Metropolitan areas with higher levels of **bachelor’s degree attainment** experienced larger increases in median earnings between 2010 and 2023.
 - **Unemployment rates declined more** for individuals with less than high school diplomas, while higher-education groups exhibited slow declines in unemployment rates.
-- Almost all metropolitan areas saw growth in **postsecondary educational attainment**.
+- Almost all metropolitan areas saw growth in **higher education**.